tjintranet/MPI-Picklist-XML-Creator/README.md

   - Complete product details including print quantities
   - Professional formatting optimized for A4 printing

+**Option B: Download Individual XML Files**
+- Click "Download XML" to generate individual XML files
+- Creates one XML file per found result
+- Each file is named using the ISBN (e.g., `9781234567890.xml`)
+- If ISBN is missing, falls back to Master ID with `_no_isbn` suffix
+- All XML files are packaged in a single ZIP archive
+- Perfect for automated processing systems

 ### Additional Features

 - **Clear All**: Reset the entire application (clears both single lookup and bulk results)
+- **Delete Individual Items**: Remove specific results from the display and exports
+- **Delete Paper Type Sections**: Remove entire paper type groups at once
 - **Automatic Header Detection**: CSV header row is automatically skipped
 - **Responsive Interface**: Works on desktop, tablet, and mobile devices
 - **Error Handling**: Clear feedback for file format issues and missing data